 - Trying out a new playground to check out its offerings—anything different from your usual haunts?

-Tackling housework together is more fun than doing it alone, takes less time, and gets everyone up and moving.
+Tackling housework together is more fun than doing it alone.
+It takes less time, and gets everyone moving actively.
 Older kids can vacuum and mop; littler ones can dust and wipe.
-Everyone can help sort laundry or move it from one machine to another (extra points for hanging it outside on the line!).
+Everyone can help sort laundry or move it from one machine to another (extra points for lugging it outside and hanging it on the line!).
 Outside, take on sweeping, raking, weeding, digging, or watering chores together.

 4. Host a dance party.